Noah2610/profile.rb/README.md

 The default config.yml file (`./config.yml`) is pretty well documented
 in form of comments inside the file itself, so check it out for a more
 detailed explanation and documentation of the config syntax.

+### Quick Summary
 I'll give a quick explanation here:

 The config file has four sections: